scala-native/scala-native/docs/user/setup.rst

 This is what you will be doing, in a nutshell:

-* installation of SBT
+* installation of sbt
 * installation of LLVM and Clang
 * installation of Boehm GC

-Installing SBT
+Installing sbt
 --------------

 Please refer to `this link <http://www.scala-sbt.org/release/docs/Setup.html>`_